istepaniuk/istepaniuk-com/_posts/2012-11-03-twitter-for-speakers-at-the-agile-testing-days-2012-conference.md

 author: Iván Stepaniuk
 layout: post
 permalink: /twitter-for-speakers-at-the-agile-testing-days-2012-conference/
-categories:
-  - Agile
-  - Testing
 tags:
+  - agile
+  - testing
-  - AgileTD
+  - agiletd
 ---
 So!
 It is almost two weeks to go for the <a title="Agile Testing Days 2012" href="http://www.agiletestingdays.com/" target="_blank">Agile Testing Days 2012</a> conference in Postdam/Berlin, Germany.
 The <a title="AgileTD Program" href="http://www.agiletestingdays.com/program.php" target="_blank">program</a> looks awesome, there will be a lot of interesting talks and more than 70 speakers.